This article is inspired by the legacy of Bitcoin Pizza Day.

 For example, you might take the average price from the last 24 hours.
 Or you could say the USD equivalent of $XX and regardless of when it is paid the corresponding amount of BTC will be used.

-But if the price changes (and it will), the people involved may want to adjust this to reflect the change in price at a given time.
+But when the price changes, the people involved may want to adjust this to reflect the change in price at a given time.

 This is especially true if the client takes more than a few days to pay an invoice.
 The price of the crypto could change dramatically.
 You should consider setting a 24 hour limit for accepting BTC or other crypto payments.

-Otherwise you can direct your clients to pay using a stablecoin like $USDC.
+Ideally you can direct your clients to pay using a stablecoin to avoid this.
+Or price it in $BTC from the start.

 If you’re running an e-commerce site, this becomes less of an issue because the exchange rate is tied directly to the transaction and time.